While researching LED failure modes, find

 NB: The zip file below is the extracted filesystem, not the flash image!

-O O O O left to right: +3.3v +3.3v grnd grnd O O O O O ttyS0 output, medicine unknown, unknown, ttyS0 input, unknown
+O O O O left to right: +3.3v +3.3v grnd grnd O O O O O ttyS0 output, information pills unknown, unknown, ttyS0 input, unknown

 The com port setting is 115200 bps, 8N1, no flow control.
 The device shows a typical Linux bootup (included below) and goes straight to the root prompt (with the root fs mounted readonly).
 By holding down Ctrl-C while the device is powered up, the boot monitor can be invoked (also included below).
 So far, there is access to a pretty decent boot monitor, 2MB flash and 8MB ram.
 There is an unpopulated footprint for a second SDRAM chip on the back, where each should accommodate a 16MB chip bringing the total RAM on the board to 32MB.
 The flash might also be replaceable, but it would be difficult to recover the boot monitor without being able to program the TSSOP flash module, so that might be a bit harder.
 In any case, the next step for me is to modify the OS image and flash the device using tftp or the web interface.